Javatrix/y-server/README.md

 # Roadmap
 - [ ] Containerization
+- [ ] Searching posts and users, tags
 - [ ] A basic feed
 - [ ] User pages
 - [ ] Images in posts